dagraham/nts-dgraham/README.md

 1. If IDENT corresponds to either a note or a ".txt" file, then open that file for appending a new note.
 Otherwise, if IDENT corresponds to a directory, then prompt for the name of a child to add to that node.
 If the name entered ends with ".txt", a new note file will be created and opened for editing.
 Otherwise, a new subdirectory will be added to the node directory using the name provided.

-#### Note file format

-Notes files have the extension ".txt" (plain text) and are located in or below the "nts/data" directory.

-Each notes file can contain one or more notes using the following format for each:

-    + title of this note (optional comma separated tags) One or more lines containing the body of the note

-    with all white space preserved.

-	+ another note title (optional tags) with its body on subsequent lines

-The first line of the note file must contain a note title.
-In this and other note titles, the "+" must be in the first column.
-If given, tags must be comma separated and enclosed in parentheses.
-The note body begins with the next line and continues until another note title or the end of the file is reached.
-(Lines that begin with one or more white space characters and then "+" are treated as part of the note body and not as a new note title.)
-White space in the note body is preserved but whitespace between notes is ignored.

 ### Configuration

 In the current, preliminary version of *nts* there are no user configurable options. *nts* will use "\~/nts" as its home directory and will store its data files in and below "\~/nts/data".